george-hawkins/breadboard-vtx-control/README.md

 Note: Oscar Liang sets up the VTX table using the CLI - I don't see the point in doing this as the file based approach works well.

-Aside: under _Video Transmitter_ tab, you can select _Save LUA Scipt_ which saves a file, that describes the frequence table, that can apparently be loaded into OpenTX.
+Aside: under _Video Transmitter_ tab, you can select _Save LUA Script_ which saves a file, that describes the frequencies table, and can, apparently, be loaded into OpenTX.
 However, I don't know why you would do this as the Betaflight script on the transmitter can download this table from the flight controller via the RX using the MSP protocol.

 Now one can control the VTX via the _Selected Mode_ section of the _Video Transmitter_ tab.
 E.g. select band _BOSCAM_A_, channel _Channel 1_ and power _25_ and press _Save_ and you'll see the LEDs change accordingly on the VTX.